mertvn/vnsorter/README.md

   examples using "choice_producer": 0, "choice_date": 0, "choice_title": 1 and https://vndb.org/r196

-### You probably want to leave these alone
 "special_characters": 0 or 1 or 2 or 3
+   Special characters are: :/<>|*"!?\
     0: Replace with Japanese variants (：／＜＞｜＊”！？￥)
     1: Replace with space
     2: Remove
-    3: Keep (not recommended, will cause move operations to fail) Special characters are: :/<>|*"!?\
+    3: Keep (not recommended, will cause move operations to fail)

+  "discard_publishers": true or false
+    you'll want to set this as false if you are sorting translations

+### You probably want to leave these alone

   "blacklist": true or false
+    ignore the words in blacklist.txt when extracting fields

   "ignore_parentheses": true or false

-  "discard_publishers": true or false
+    ignore everything inside parentheses when extracting fields

   "min_folder_length": integer